tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 of `x` pop up, first as a type annotation, and then once more, as the actual expression.

+{{<note>}}
+We get a minimal amount of pretty printing of our syntax tree "for free" thanks to the `pretty-simple` library.
+For now, even though it's a bit verbose, it allows us to see how we've converted the different Haskell constructs into our own data types.

+If we pretty printed this with Haskell syntax, we'd end up with something that looks exactly like the original source code.
+{{</note>}}

 We can make more complex arithmetic of course:

 ```haskell